Ciloxan Ear Drops (Ciprofloxacin Hydrochloride)

 Medical Conditions to Discuss

-Tell your doctor if you have any other medical conditions, take any other medicines, or develop skin reactions as the drops contain benzalkonium chloride which may cause irritation.
+Tell your doctor if you have any other medical conditions, take any other medicines, or develop skin reactions as the drops contain benzalkonium chloride which may be an irritant.

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
-As a precautionary measure, it’s preferable to avoid Ciloxan Ear Drops during pregnancy.
-Your doctor will advise you about the possible risks and benefits during pregnancy and breastfeeding.
+As a precautionary measure, it is preferable to avoid using Ciloxan Ear Drops during pregnancy.
+Your doctor will advise you about the possible risks and benefits.
+If you are breastfeeding, talk to your doctor about the risks and benefits before using this medication.

 Drug Interactions

 Some medicines may interfere with Ciloxan Ear Drops and affect how it works.
-Always tell your doctor about all medications you’re taking.
+Tell your doctor about all medications you are taking.

 Alcohol & Driving